 It is NOT a disease and cannot be treated.

 In the past, people who have Down syndrome were expected to achieve little.
 With early help and stimulation the chances of Down syndrome people enjoying life and reaching their full potential are greatly increased.
-It is called Down Syndrome after John Langdon Down, the doctor who first pointed it out in 1866.

 The Association is a voluntary non governmental organization (V/O 0159), established and run by parents of persons who have Down syndrome.
 It relies entirely on voluntary donations to continue with its work.
 The work of the Association depends upon the generosity of its members and the general public through donations that help in meeting the administrative costs and the subsidisation of the services offered.
 All donations to the Association are also tax deductible.